vonfel/cnn-snn-lidar-fusion-comparison/README.md

 4. T. Ali et al., "An FPGA-based Neuromorphic Vision System Accelerator," *SPIE*, 2024.
 5. M. Isik et al., "Accelerating Sensor Fusion in Neuromorphic Computing: A Case Study on Loihi-2," *arXiv:2408.16096*, 2024.
 6. J. Eshraghian et al., "Training Spiking Neural Networks Using Lessons From Deep Learning," *Proc.
 IEEE*, vol. 111, 2023.

+*Generative AI was used to assist creating some sections of this README*

 ---